Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 • Corneal damage: In rare cases, excessive use of antibiotic eye drops can lead to corneal damage.
 The cornea is the clear, outermost layer of the eye, and damage to this delicate tissue can impair vision and require medical intervention.

-See also Managing Side Effects of Eye Drops - Understanding the Impact of Ilevro, Blink, and Cataract Drops
+See also Understanding the Side Effects of Cequa Eye Drops - Common, Rare, and How to Manage Them

 It is crucial to follow your healthcare provider’s instructions regarding the proper dosage and duration of antibiotic eye drops.
 If you experience any unusual or severe side effects while using these medications, it is important to seek medical advice promptly.